mingxuan/RnnSearch/README.md

 reimplation of RNN search model

-some codes are borrow from GroudHog.
+preprocessing data codes are borrowed from block examples.

-need to fix
+works well, but still needs to fix